BBC-Esq/Poor-Man-Vector-Database/README.md

 # Poor Man's Vector Database

 Works specifically with [LM Studio](https://github.com/lmstudio-ai).
-It's not a normal database.
-I simply extracts text from a document (only pdf, docx, and txt though), cleans it a little and send you query and the text extracted to LM Studio for an answer.
+It simply extracts text from a document (only pdf, docx, and txt though), cleans it a little and send you query and the text extracted to LM Studio for an answer.

 Download the repo files.